sts10/sts10.github.io/_posts/2020-09-08-exploring-age-and-rage.markdown

 AGE-SECRET-KEY-1URL6WQVKQ0ULFDH7S0UL3ZFL2FU0WAKD778CLK5E9ASH40S8R90QE8E20V
 ```

-As you can see, the file contains both our public key and our secret key.
+As you can see, the file contains both our public key and our secret key (don't share it with anyone!).

 ### Encrypting a file for a public key